ScootKit/CustomDCBot/README.md

 ## Applicable [license](LICENSE) terms if you use this bot

 We really love open-source.
+It does not make sense financially to publish this Source-Code publicly (as our business model is to host these bots on [SCNX](https://scnx.xyz), but we still do it.
-While this project does not fit [definition of Open Source](https://opensource.org/osd-annotated) set forward by the Open Source Initiative, we are committed to allowing you as much freedom as possible.
+While this project does not fit the [definition of Open Source](https://opensource.org/osd-annotated) set forward by the Open Source Initiative, we are committed to allowing you as much freedom as possible.
-Please read the [license](LICENSE) and follow it.\
+Please read the [license](LICENSE) and follow it.

 Here's a summary: